ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/014-adjusting-sound-levels.md

 Your goal is as much green visible in the audio monitor as possible when you're speaking, little yellow, and avoid the red.
 If you're hitting red regularly, your audio is turned up too high.
 The sound will distort when you broadcast.
 Move the slider to the left until you rarely, if ever see red.
 Go too far left, and your audience will have trouble hearing you.

-While Ecamm Live works great with the Mac's internal microphones, we recommend the use of a quality USB microphone whenever possible.
+While Ecamm Live works great with the Mac's internal microphones, we recommend the use of a quality USB microphone or USB audio interface whenever possible.

 </aside>